 News Home & Design Elegantly Simple Garden Studio Expands One Family's Small Cottage Built with economical materials, this flexible backyard addition adds more space to a small home.
 By Kimberley Mok Kimberley Mok Twitter Writer McGill University Cornell University Kimberley Mok is a former architect who has been covering architecture and the arts for Treehugger since 2007.
-Learn about our editorial process Fact checked by Haley Mast Fact checked by Haley Mast on June 05, 2021 LinkedIn Harvard University Extension School Haley Mast is a writer, fact checker, and conservationist with a certification in sustainability.
+Learn about our editorial process Fact checked by Haley Mast Fact checked by Haley Mast on June 05, 2021 LinkedIn Harvard University Extension School Haley Mast is a freelance writer, fact-checker, and small organic farmer in the Columbia River Gorge.
+She enjoys gardening, reporting on environmental topics, and spending her time outside snowboarding or foraging.
+Topics of expertise and interest include agriculture, conservation, ecology, and climate science.
 Learn about our fact checking process on June 5, 2021 08:49PM EDT Paul McCredie Share Twitter Pinterest Email News Environment Business & Policy Science Animals Home & Design Current Events Treehugger Voices Growing families often find themselves needing more space at home, especially as children mature into teenagers and young adults.
 Some may find that the best solution is to move into a larger house, but that would mean uprooting everyone from friends and the rest of the extended family, as well as having to adjust to a new school or job.
 Sometimes the best solution is to find a way to make the most of what one already has.
 For one couple living in Berhampore, on the outskirts of Wellington, New Zealand, their compact two-bedroom Victorian cottage was getting a bit cramped with their two growing sons.
 Moving from their beloved neighborhood was out of the question, so the family turned to Parsonson Architects to find a solution that would help them extend their living space beyond the confines of their house.
 Paul McCredie Rather than tack on an ungainly extension to the small family home, the chosen remedy was to construct a freestanding 183-square-foot structure at the end of the backyard.
 Paul McCredie Nestled against a background of tall trees, the designers say that the Herald Garden Studio serves a number of different functions: "The new Studio is designed to provide flexible additional space such as catering for children’s play, as a place for a peaceful retreat, study or overflow accommodation.
 Whilst it is separate from the house at the end of the rear yard, it is visually connected and linked by sheltered outdoor space."
 Paul McCredie The interior incorporates an office space toward the front of the studio, a bathroom, and storage space at the rear, and the play area and guest bed in the loft up the ladder.
 Paul McCredie The loft is a cozy space, made more secure with the installation of netting at the edge.
 Paul McCredie There are a number of windows on the upper level to let in natural light and bring in a view of the valley outside.
 Paul McCredie To keep costs low, a range of simple materials was chosen.
 Wooden beams, set in a triangular arrangement, form the supporting structural framework, while the walls are clad with zero-formaldehyde oriented strand board (OSB), and the roof and the rear and side walls covered with green, corrugated Colorsteel, a low-cost option that matches the surrounding garden.
 Paul McCredie In addition, there is a pergola covered with durable but inexpensive polycarbonate and a wooden deck that extends around most of the studio.
 A hole has been cut into the deck to accommodate an existing olive tree.
 The architects explain: "Both the deck, pergola, and the main interior space have been conceived as one triangulated structure, stitching together the spaces and reinforcing the interior-exterior connection, while relating to the delicacy of the surrounding vegetation.
 Materials are unadorned, raw and but carefully assembled."
 Paul McCredie Besides the walls, the interior sliding doors and bathroom counter are made from OSB as well, all finished with natural WOCA oil.
 Some people may understandably balk at the idea of having wall-to-wall coverage of raw OSB, but it's an economical choice that is both easy to maintain, and also helps to emphasize the openness and minimalism of the space.
 Nevertheless, there are pops of color here and there in the sea of honey-colored OSB, most notably in the bathroom at the rear of the studio, which features a shower stall clad with a red Invibe panel board.
 There's also a custom-designed lighting sconce, again made with the red Invibe panel board.
 Paul McCredie Created with simple and cost-effective materials, this award-winning garden studio is a great example of urban infill on a small scale, a well-built solution that allows one family to continue living on a compact property closer to the city, without having to move further afield.
 To see more, visit Parsonson Architects.